Climate and Average Weather Year Round in Floyd Virginia, United States

 The average hourly wind speed in Floyd experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.9 months, from November 8 to May 4, with average wind speeds of more than 4.7 miles per hour.
-The windiest day of the year is February 25, with an average hourly wind speed of 6.1 miles per hour.
+The windiest month of the year in Floyd is February, with an average hourly wind speed of 6.0 miles per hour.

 The calmer time of year lasts for 6.1 months, from May 4 to November 8.
-The calmest day of the year is August 1, with an average hourly wind speed of 3.3 miles per hour.
+The calmest month of the year in Floyd is August, with an average hourly wind speed of 3.3 miles per hour.

 The predominant average hourly wind direction in Floyd varies throughout the year.